TinyTapeout/tinytapeout_www/content/siliwiz/resistors/_index.en.md

 ![](../images/image4.png)

 {{% notice tip %}}
-There’s a lot of stuff going on in the SPICE file, but we’ll be mostly ignoring it in these lessons.
-[SPICE](https://www.zerotoasiccourse.com/terminology/spice/) for making us a special small version.
+There’s a lot of stuff going on in the [SPICE](https://www.zerotoasiccourse.com/terminology/spice/) file, but we’ll be mostly ignoring it in these lessons.
+SPICE is an important part of a chip designer’s toolkit. [ngspice](https://ngspice.sourceforge.io/) is the open source tool that runs the SPICE simulations for SiliWiz.
+Thanks to [Holger Vogt](https://www.linkedin.com/in/holger-vogt-737ba5a8/) for making us a special small version.
 {{% /notice %}}

 Try to make your letter a higher or lower resistance.
 Here’s me making a really high resistance: